Active sorting of particles as an illustration of the Gibbs mixing paradox: Introduction

-For example, suppose we wish to purify a binary mixture of gases into two volumes, as in figure~\ref{fig:CompressBox}.
+For example, suppose we wish to purify a binary mixture of gases into two volumes, as in Fig.~\ref{fig:CompressBox}.
 To achieve this, we must have some way of determining the identity of each gas particle.
-In the cartoon, it is done by sieves on each of the two pistons, which in an ideal scenario are perfectly permeable for one particle species and impermeable for the other.
+In the cartoon, this is done by sieves on each of the two pistons, which in an ideal scenario are perfectly permeable for one particle species and impermeable for the other.
 Each piston therefore compresses only one of the two mixed gases and performs work of at least $k_{\rm B}T \ln2$ per particle (assuming the system is in contact with a thermostat of temperature $T$).
 This situation is ideal in the sense that the macrostate implies that particles can be distinguished, that distinguishing them does not require any work, and that entropy is a good proxy for the work done to separate them.
+It is under these circumstances that we encounter the ``paradox''.